adam-p/yesterday-i-learned/corolla.md

 * Parking brakes can freeze.
 Do not use the handbrake in the winter.
 Use only "P".
 * Bring along tire chains, window scraper, bag of sand or salt, flares, small shovel, jumper cables, etc.
 * Pumping the ABS brake pedal makes the stopping distance longer.
+* Your car hardly ever engages ABS, even when you try to brake-test.
 * Locating the weight as far forward as possible helps maintain balance.
 * `2` and `L` are engine braking positions.
 In these low gears, the engine can easily overheat.
 Drive with caution.
 * `2` and `L` are not available when overdrive is on.